How many people can you carry?

 Can I bring my own alcohol on board?

-No. We have assorted beer, frozen cocktails, wine, and other alcoholic beverages for sale on board.
+No. We have assorted beer, frozen cocktails, wine, and other beverages for sale on board.
 Our liquor license does not allow any alcohol to be brought on or for drinks to leave from our vessel.
 We also sell assorted soft drinks and water.
 We sell an assortment of prepackaged food and snacks as well.

 What should I wear?